 The Doctor of Physical Therapy Program is a full-time, post-baccalaureate program that begins each May.
 Its unique design gives students an unshakable foundation in theory, basic science, and professional skills, enhanced with outstanding opportunities to put concepts into action through clinical practice.

 The 31-month curriculum is designed to help students learn and apply scientific theory and professional skills through focused course work, clinical practice, and a final summer and fall semester devoted to clinical internships.
 Each semester, you’ll complete 12 to 16 credit hours of academics.
 You’ll also practice your skills under the guidance of expert clinicians.

 In the last three years, 96 percent of our graduates passed the state licensure exam on the first try.
 After graduation, 100 percent of our alumni are employed within three months.

-The outstanding facilities on the UT Southwestern campus—including the Aston Ambulatory Care Center, Parkland Memorial Hospital, University Hospitals St. Paul and Zale Lipshy—let students experience a wide range of patient conditions and treatment modalities.
+The outstanding facilities on the UT Southwestern campus—including the Aston Ambulatory Care Center, Parkland Memorial Hospital, William P. Clements Jr. University Hospital and Zale Lipshy University Hospital—let students experience a wide range of patient conditions and treatment modalities.
 Clinical internships are available at more than 240 sites in Texas and across the country.

 After completing their internships, successful students receive a Doctor of Physical Therapy degree and are eligible to sit for the licensure exam in any state.
 Historically, all of our graduates pass the licensure exam.